How to Apply

 • Two letters of recommendation.

-• A Statement of Purpose: A statement of purpose essay should explain your motivation for pursuing the degree, describe your background and experience, outline your future goals, and demonstrate how these elements align with the program.
+• A statement of purpose essay describing your motivation for pursuing the degree, background and experience, future goals, and demonstrate how these elements align with the program.

 • A non-refundable application fee: $60 for domestic applicants and $70 for international applicants.